 I know what you’re thinking.
 How could exercise possibly be fun?

-The easiest way to do this is to make your exercise routine into a small challenges that you must accomplish.
+The easiest way to do this is to turn your exercise routine into small challenges that you must accomplish.

 If your goal is to just run on the treadmill for 30 minutes or to simply train your biceps, then you will get nowhere fast.
 This stuff is unbelievably boring.